 Virtual network integration depends on a dedicated subnet.
 When you create a subnet, the Azure subnet consumes five IPs from the start.
 One address is used from the integration subnet for each App Service plan instance.
 If you scale your app to four instances, then four addresses are used.

 When you scale up/down in size or in/out in number of instances, the required address space is doubled for a short period of time.
+The scale operation adds the same number of new instances and then deletes the existing instances.
 The scale operation affects the real, available supported instances for a given subnet size.
-Platform upgrades need free IP addresses to ensure upgrade can happen without interruptions to outbound traffic.
-Finally, after scale up, down or in operations complete, there might be a short period of time before IP addresses are released.
+Platform upgrades need free IP addresses to ensure upgrades can happen without interruptions to outbound traffic.
+Finally, after scale up, down, or in operations complete, there might be a short period of time before IP addresses are released.